AzulRadio/Embedded-IDE-Lobotomy/README.md

 - Doesn't crash
 - Open Source

-I can't make up more, but I'm sure you know what you are doing if you read this far.
+I'm sure you know what you are doing if you read this far.
 Hope you have fun reading this guide because I know I did.

 > Removing IDE from you life is just like having Lobotomy: no more pain for your life without absolutely zero side effect!